 They are the most expensive type of reel.
 All three of these reel types can work for catfish, depending on the specific species and your skill level.
 To see what we believe works best for catfish, keep reading to the frequently asked questions section.

 The durability of your reel matters.
 It needs to be able to hold up in the elements, which can include corrosive saltwater.
 Stainless steel, aluminum, and graphite are common materials.
+If you'll be hitting saltwater, check out the top 10 best saltwater baitcasting reels.

 Metals like stainless steel and aluminum have the benefits of being stronger, but they corrode more easily.
 Graphite works better for saltwater fishing.
 It also tends to be cheaper.
 For ball bearings, stainless steel is best.